codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Code patterns page](images/code-patterns.png)

-1. Enable or disable the tools that Codacy should use to analyze the repository.
+1. Enable or disable the tools that Codacy will use to analyze the repository.

     ![Toggling tools](images/code-patterns-toggle-tools.png)